anthonybui1/crowdfund-page/README.md

 # Crowdfund Page

 ## Description
-A basic crowdfunding landing page for an imaginary product.
-Created for a [frontendmentor.io](frontendmentor.io) challenge.
+A crowdfunding landing page for a series of ergonomic computer stands.
+Created for a [frontendmentor.io](frontendmentor.io) challenge where the assets and style guides are provided but you are allowed to implement the design in any way you wish.
+For this challenge I chose the technologies listed below.
+The file structure is inspired by [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) but it does not implement every possible level due to size.

 ## Technologies
+- React
+- CSS Modules
 - HTML
-- CSS
-- React

 ## Installation